 - Appliance handles and dials – e.g. kettle handle, fridge door, oven and microwave dials

 - Shared computer equipment such as a keyboard or mouse

 - Bathroom surfaces

-Postal workers and couriers have been briefed on minimising contact during deliveries and are taking precautions with handling packages, but to be on the safe side, you should dispose of packaging and wash your hands afterwards.
+Postal workers and couriers have been briefed on minimising contact during deliveries and are taking precautions with handling packages.
+But to be on the safe side, you should always dispose of packaging straightaway and wash your hands afterwards.

-A recent laboratory study showed the virus could be detected in an infectious form for up 24hrs on cardboard, and 2-3 days on plastics, although the Food Standards Authority says it is very unlikely that people could catch Covid-19 from food, and it is not known to be transmitted by exposure to food or food packaging.
+What about your food shopping?
+Well, despite a recent laboratory study showing that the virus could be detected in an infectious form for up to 24hrs on cardboard, and 2-3 days on plastics, the Food Standards Authority says it is very unlikely that people could catch COVID-19 from food.

-Our advice is to take care and wash your hands before preparing food, and rinse fruit and veg before eating it.
+Whilst the virus isn’t known to be transmitted by exposure to food or food packaging, our advice is to take care and to wash your hands before preparing food, and thoroughly rinse fruit and veg before eating it.

-Wash reusable cloths and tea towels at 60 degrees or more between uses, and change them frequently.
+Make sure you wash reusable cloths and tea towels at 60 degrees or more between uses and change them frequently.

 You can also put washing-up sponges on a hot cycle in the dishwasher.

 If you’ve followed all the tips above, you’ll have done just about everything you can to kill germs and viruses.
 So as well as having a sparkly clean home, we hope you’ll have peace of mind that you’ve completed tasks that will help you stay safe during these difficult times.